Scientific Interests - Climate Science

 EPOCHAL

 EPOCHAL (Earth system modeling of PaleOClimatic HyperthermALs) is a PRIN project that aims to study the paleoclimate with the use of Earth system models.
 In particular, I'm working on the implementation of lower resolutions in the EC-Earth4 model, in order to be able to run long simulations of the paleoclimate.
-This will require appropriate modifications of the boundary, initial, and forcing conditions.
+This requires appropriate modifications of the boundary, initial, and forcing conditions.

 The low resolution version of the model will give to the paleoclimatic community a valuable tool to run simulation with a well tested and validated model, that will garantuee a continuous support and development in the future.